marcelochaves95/CPPQuest/README.md

-# Sesamo - The compiler
+# Sesamo
+Sesamo is a compiler built with C#, for learning purposes.